HamishPain/GestureRecogniser/README.md

-# SimpleGameOfLife
+# Neural gesture recogniser
-A python implementation of Conway's Game of Life.
-Limited board size with toroidal wrapping.
+A python implementation of a gesture recognising neural network